ECCC-ASTD-MRD/MIDAS-src/src/README.md

 * `MIDAS_COMPILE_OPTIMIZE_REPORT` : if `yes`, the compiler will
   produce optimization reports.
 This will produce files with the `.optrpt` extension in the compilation directory with lots of information about compiler code optimization.
+You can activate this option by using `--opt-report` when calling `midas_build`.
 * `MIDAS_COMPILE_FRONTEND (ppp5)` : cluster on which to proceed with the compilation
 * `MIDAS_COMPILE_CLEAN (true)` : if `true`, remove the build directory after a successful installation of the absolutes (if applicable)